 What are Hardy Succulent Plants?

 Zone 7 is a fortunate growing zone in which to live.
-The temperatures are mild and the coldest days of the year rarely drop to 10 degrees Fahrenheit (-12 C.).
-The growing season is long and the average days of sun are off the chart when compared to places like the Pacific Northwest.
+The temperatures are mild, and the coldest days of the year rarely drop to 10 degrees F. (-12 C.).
+The growing season is long, and the average days of sun are off the chart when compared to places like the Pacific Northwest.
 Therefore, suitable succulent plants for zone 7 offers a broad list from which to choose.

 The term “hardy” in the plant world refers to the lowest temperatures the plant can withstand.
-In the case of succulents, there are plants that can thrive and survive in temperatures well below 0 degrees Fahrenheit (-18 C.).
+In the case of succulents, there are plants that can thrive and survive in temperatures well below 0 degrees F. (-18 C.).
 These are hardy plants, indeed.
-Succulents in
+Succulents in zone 7 rarely have to accommodate such low temperatures, which leaves a long list of suitable candidates for the area.

 Whether you are looking for classics, like hens and chicks, or unusual plants, such as Jovibarba, there are plenty of succulents from which to choose.
 Most zone 7 succulents are easy to care for and simply need a sunny location with well-draining soil to perform beautifully.
 Some, like many of the sedum family, are perfect for containers or beds.
 Hardy succulent plants are an excellent way to add a touch of desert to the landscape even in areas where some snow may be expected a few times in the winter.